aws/aws-lambda-builders/designs/Generic_Builder_Interface.md

 Generic Builder Interface
 =========================
-This proposal suggests we evolve `aws-lambda-builders` to become a generic library for building all AWS projects.
-The `aws-lambda-builders` project stands as a testament to the breadth of this problem domain, revealing an opportunity for teams across AWS to contribute their respective workflows to a single library.
+This proposal suggests we evolve `aws-lambda-builders` to become a generic library for building all AWS code project types such as Lambda and ECS, providing a common library through which customer facing tools such as the CDK, SAM and ECS's CLI build and deploy customer's code.

 What is the problem?
 --------------------